global-asp/asp-source/en/0108_dima-and-owl.md

 Kalahari whose original inhabitants speak !Xun and other closely related languages, although the names and identities of the trickster, Dima, and his adversary change from area to area.
-The “clapping game” mentioned in our version, Dima and Owl, is still current among the !xun, the Nharo, and possibly other communities of Kalahari San.
+The "clapping game" mentioned in our version, Dima and Owl, is still current among the !xun, the Nharo, and possibly other communities of Kalahari San.
 This story depicts Dima as a culture hero and transformer of the primeval world into the present world.
-He achieves this with words, “From now on people will be able to make a fire with each tree on earth.”
+He achieves this with words, "From now on people will be able to make a fire with each tree on earth."
 The Manyeka Arts Trust holds a !Xun audio telling of this story by Meneputo Mnaunga Maneka in archive.